dome9/cloud-bots-azure/README.md

        Value: True to enable logging to Dome9, False to disable logging
      1. Click *Save*.

+## Multiple Accounts

+If you are onboarding several Azure accounts, repeat step 4 (Assign Roles), above, for each account.

 # Setup your Dome9 account

 On Dome9 you must add remediation tags to rules in a compliance ruleset.